 Indian women always have obsession for gold, and South India tops the list.
 South Indian women are more obsessed by gold than the other parts of the country.
 Hence the South Indian brides are also seen adorning more jewelry for their weddings.
 While gold jewellery is always the first choice, diamonds and other jewellery trends are also tried by contemporary brides off late.
+Read more about South Indian Jewellery below:

 South Indian Jewellery